 A montage of smiling children, with the voiceover saying that these are the results of a healthy diet in addition to regular brushing.
 Kind of unusual in that you expect a jump scare with some poor kid with rotten nashers at end, but it doesn't happen.

-This anti-drinking PSA from the NHS seemed to be setting up a Daredevil-esque movie, then twisted it around to show a drunken idiot falling to his death after climbing up scaffolding to retrieve a helium balloon.
+This anti-drinking PSA from the National Health Service seemed to be setting up a Daredevil-esque movie, then twisted it around to show a drunken idiot falling to his death after climbing up scaffolding to retrieve a helium balloon.
 Another one, showing a fun scene of friends at lunch in a pub, ended by revealing that it was all an hallucination by a drunken bum accosting a woman at a bus stop.

 One spawned in the wake of the MMR debacle featured a baby sitting on cliff surrounded by tigers, saying that parents were putting their kids in unnecessary danger by denying them the vaccine.

-The "Drinking and Driving Wrecks Lives" campaign from the 80s and 90s showed the consequences of drinking and driving from multiple perspectives, from the driver to the victim to family, friends, and others caught up in the tragedy.
+The very scary "Drinking and Driving Wrecks Lives" campaign from the 80s and 90s showed the consequences of drinking and driving from multiple perspectives, from the driver to the victim to family, friends, and others caught up in the tragedy.
 The ads were usually shown around the holiday season (with one notable exception) and include the following:

 The jolly seasonal 'Christmas Pudding' features a family getting ready to enjoy said pudding when one of them recieves a phone call informing her that her boyfriend (who told her earlier he was "stopping for a quick drink") has been in an accident.
 The merrily blazing pudding briefly morphs into a car in flames, and the laughter of her family in the background turns sinister.